Canada's 1st creative ec dev office?

 A team of creativity coaches

-This fall 2023 we're securing partnerships and funding to start implementing our strategy.
+In 2024 our goal is to secure partnerships and funding to start implementing our strategy.
 The timing is perfect.
 In the next few years, it is anticipated that the tourism and economic sectors will be developing their own super-regional strategies.
 The creative sector exists at the intersection of these other major sectors, and a robust Creative Economy Strategy will enhance these efforts.

 We're calling this initiative 'Canada's first Creative Economic Development Office' because our ecosystem approach is new.
 In practical terms, it won't actually be an office, but instead a coordinated network of existing and customized supports, overseen by a collaboration of cross-sector delivery partners such as Tourism Vancouver Island, the Rural Islands Economic Partnership, and Community Futures, as well as specialized creative business development coaches.